-The Copernicus Award is conferred every two years to two researchers, one in Germany and one in Poland, for outstanding achievements in German-Polish scientific cooperation, in particular for promoting young researchers.
-It is conferred jointly by the DFG and the Foundation for Polish Science (Fundacja na Rzecz Nauki Polskiej, FNP).
+The Copernicus Award is conferred every two years to two researchers, one in Germany and one in Poland, for outstanding achievements in German-Polish research cooperation in all fields of science and the humanities.
+It is conferred jointly by the DFG and the Foundation for Polish Science (Fundacja na rzecz Nauki Polskiej, FNP).

-The award is granted on the basis of nominations received by a third party.
-Researchers working at universities or research institutions in Germany or Poland are eligible to nominate candidates for consideration.
-Previous laureates and research institutions that are devoted to German-Polish cooperation are invited to propose names as well.
-Laureates will be selected by a jury of six researchers, three of whom will be working in Germany and three in Poland.
-The German members will be appointed for a three-year term of office by the DFG's Joint Committee, and the Polish representatives will be selected by the FNP.
+The award is granted on the basis of nominations received by a third party or on the basis of self-nominations.
+Researchers holding a PhD working at universities and/or research institutions in Germany and Poland are eligible to nominate candidates.
+Previous laureates and research institutions that are devoted to German-Polish cooperation are invited to propose candidates as well.
+Laureates will be selected by a jury of six researchers, three of whom are working in Germany and three in Poland.
+The German jury members will be appointed for a four-year term of office by the DFG's Executive Committee, and the Polish representatives will be selected by the FNP.
+In order to cover all fields of science and the humanities represented by the candidates, up to four associate jury members may be appointed .
 The award ceremony will take place alternately in Poland and in Germany.

 The next Copernicus Award Ceremony will take place 2022 in Poland.